We met with Dr. James Spall to discuss the online data science program at Johns Hopkins University. Enjoy!

 Dr. James Spall from Johns Hopkins University discusses the university’s online data science program with student Karina Macosko.
 The program is more rigorous and theoretical than other online programs, giving a degree from this program a longer “shelf-life” in the field of data science.
 The program focuses on teaching the basics of data science, allowing students to learn new skills even as software changes.
 Despite the program requiring prerequisite knowledge of multivariable calculus, Professor Spall is willing to work with students who have not completed the prerequisite, but want to pursue an online data science degree.
 He also mentions that free non-credit online programs can be an excellent option for individuals looking to learn a specific skill.
 Dr. Spall encourages anyone interesting in pursuing a degree to go for it!

-Johns Hopkins online master’s in data science ranks #2 in the nation by our algorithm.
-We rank programs based on the influence of a school’s faculty and staff in the field of data science.
+Johns Hopkins University’s online data science program ranks highly based on the influence of their faculty and alumni:

 Considering a degree in computer science?
 Visit Our Computer Science Page, where you’ll find the best computer science colleges and universities, career information, interviews with top computer scientists, influential scholars in the field of computer science, great books, a history of the discipline, online computer science degrees, and more.